 experiencing symptoms may still not get the help they need from their doctors.
 That’s

 why it’s so important for women to understand how their thyroid works — and what

 can be done to support it.

-Your thyroid gland produces hormones that regulate energy levels, healthy weight,
+What does the thyroid do?
+Your thyroid gland produces hormones that regulate energy

 And when the thyroid isn’t working properly, especially when it’s sluggish, your